Lex Luthor: Creation and development

-In Luthor's earliest appearances, he is shown as a middle-aged man with a full head of red hair.
-Less than a year later however, an artistic mistake resulted in Luthor being depicted as completely bald in a newspaper strip.
+In Luthor's earliest appearances, he is a middle-aged man with a full head of red hair.
+Less than a year later however, an artistic mistake resulted in Luthor being depicted as completely bald, first in a newspaper strip, then in Superman #10 (May 1941), in which he is also depicted as significantly heavier, with visible jowls.
 The original error is attributed to Leo Nowak, a studio artist who illustrated for the Superman dailies during this period.
-One hypothesis is that Nowak mistook Luthor for the Ultra-Humanite, a recurring mad scientist foe of Superman who, in his Golden Age incarnation, resembled a balding, elderly man.
-Other evidence suggests Luthor's design was confused with that of a stockier, bald henchman in Superman #4 (Spring 1940); Luthor's next appearance occurs in Superman #10 (May 1941), in which Nowak depicted him as significantly heavier, with visible jowls.
+Comics historians have noticed that this new rendition of Luthor closely resembles a stockier, bald henchman of Luthor who appears in Superman #4 (Spring 1940).
+Because of this, one hypothesis is that Nowak mistook Luthor for this henchman.
 The character's abrupt hair loss has been made reference to several times over the course of his history.
-In 1960, writer Jerry Siegel altered Luthor's backstory to incorporate his hair loss into his origin.
+In 1962, writer Jerry Siegel altered Luthor's backstory to both allow adventures in which he and Superman battled each other when they were teenagers (whereas Action Comics #23 depicts them meeting for the first time as adults) and incorporate his hair loss into his origin.

 During World War II, the War Department asked for dailies of the Superman comic strip to be pulled.
-The strips in question were created in April 1945 and depicted Lex Luthor bombarding Superman with the radiation from a cyclotron.
+The strips in question were created in April 1945 and depicted Luthor bombarding Superman with radiation from a cyclotron.
 This violated wartime voluntary censorship guidelines meant to help conceal the Manhattan Project.

-Luthor vanished for a long time, coming back in Superboy #59 (September 1957), in a story called "Superboy meets Amazing Man".
-A flying costumed bald man probably in his forties appears in Smallville and starts helping people using his fantastic inventions.
-He later moves his operations to the nearby town of Hadley.
-Superboy finds he is using his inventions to set the town up so he can rob their bank and stops him.
-In the last panel, Amazing Man is in jail and he tells Superboy he will regret it as sure as his name is Luthor and Superboy thinks that he will be Superman by the time Luthor gets out and that Luthor's talents might make him an archenemy.